al1brn/geonodes/generation/docgen/doc/section.md

 Append text to the current text

-substitution texthe current text is either the comment if this section if there is not sub sections, or the comment of the last sub sections.
+The current text is either the comment if this section if there is not sub sections, or the comment of the last sub sections.

 ##### Arguments

 - **comment** (_str_) : the text to write
-- **parse** (_bool_ = substitution textrue) : parse the comment
+- **parse** (_bool_ = True) : parse the comment